 Warning!
-This page documents an old version of InfluxDB, which is no longer actively developed.
-InfluxDB v1.4 is the most recent stable version of InfluxDB.
+This page documents an earlier version of InfluxDB, which is no longer actively developed.
+InfluxDB v1.5 is the most recent stable version of InfluxDB.

 InfluxDB is a time-series database.
 Optimizing for this use-case entails some tradeoffs, primarily to increase performance at the cost of functionality.
 Below is a list of some of those design insights that lead to tradeoffs: